 Whether you're planning a trip to Clarksville this summer or live here and are looking for ways to fill some of those long summer days, here are some ideas for free activities -- in no particular order -- that the whole family can enjoy.
 What others have you discovered?
 Share your favorites with comments below or by tagging us in your InstaGram or Twitter photos with #visitclarksvilletn, or upload photos directly here.

 This full-block urban park is a kid’s delight.
-An imagination playground with a collection of large blue foam parts, allows kids to create a play space that is constantly built and re-built by their imaginations.
+An imagination playground with a collection of large blue foam parts allows kids to create a play space that is constantly built and re-built by their imaginations.
 Kids also love the water features – a small river replica, a delta area and small protruding fountains make this a summer favorite.
-Kids of all ages enjoy free concerts in the summer and ice skating in the winter.
+The whole family will enjoy free concerts on the first and third Fridays, May - October.
 Plus, there’s plenty of room for free play and shaded spots for a picnic.
-Photo by Jessica Tejera.
+Downtown Commons.

 Fort Defiance Civil War Park